-So, OBD Engine Codes, or a Check Engine Light, cannot be fixed, by simply resetting it or disconnecting the battery.
+So, OBD Engine Codes, or Warning Lights, cannot be fixed, by simply resetting it or disconnecting the battery.

-Eventually, the OBD Engine Codes, and the dreaded Check Engine Light, will come back!
-But, stay cool, the check engine light, is only the messenger.
+Eventually, the OBD Engine Codes, and the dreaded Warning Light, will come back!
+But, stay cool, the warning light, is only a messenger.

-In short, when this system identifies an issue, it turns on the check engine light and records, OBD engine codes.
+In short, when this system identifies an issue, it turns on a warning light and records, OBD engine codes.

 Because, it is simply doing it’s very important job.
 For example, letting you know that your vehicle, isn’t operating at top efficiency.
 Most people think, the check engine light (CEL), is only there for the vehicle’s emission system.

 The OBD Engine Codes System, Basically Includes:

 Consequently, your vehicle needs these and many more, to operate properly.
 So, to troubleshoot, repair and maintain your vehicle, you’ll need diagnostic repair information, that is specific to your vehicle.

 So, How Do You Read The OBD Engine Codes !